spine-tools/Spine-Toolbox/docs/source/tool_specification_editor.rst

 Spine Toolbox executes in the background, e.g. if you have a Windows batch file called *do_things.bat*, which accepts command line arguments *a* and *b*.
 If you set *a b* on the command line arguments.
 This is the equivalent of running the batch file in command prompt with the command *do_things.bat a b*.
+See `Command line argument tag expansion`_ for more information on the command line arguments.

 *Additional source files* is a list of files that the main program requires in order to run.
 You can add individual files or whole directories at once to this list.